ahheo/myM/README.md

-# mysh
+# myM

 some personal MATLAB scripts for personal use

 ## Content

+- mycolor
+  some personally defined color maps
+- mymap
+  some shape files for personal use
+- myscrp
   - cape
   - eof
   - solar
   - other .m files